yuliadm/mixComp/paper/paper.md

 # Summary

 Mixture models [see @LindsayI; @LindsayII; @McLachlan; @Teicher63; @Titterington] allow for modeling heterogeneous data.
-The number of mixture components may be known in advance, in which case the model parameters can be easily estimated (e.g. their maximum likelihood estimates (MLE) can be computed using the EM (Expectation-Maximization) algorithm [@Dempster]).
+The number of mixture components may be known in advance, in which case the model parameters can be easily estimated (e.g., their maximum likelihood estimates (MLE) can be computed using the EM (Expectation-Maximization) algorithm [@Dempster]).
 However, in many applications the number of components is unknown and has to be inferred from the data.

 **mixComp** provides three categories of methods for estimating the unknown complexity of a (univariate) finite mixture: